EcoTech Radion Versus TMC Aqua Ray HO LED Aquarium Lights

-This again is not to say the EcoTech Radion is not a Reef capable light, far from this; as there are LEDs inferior to the EcoTech Radions that if enough lights are added, will also keep photosynthetic marine life alive too.
+This again is not to say the EcoTech Radion is not a Reef capable light, far from this; as there are LEDs vastly inferior to the EcoTech Radions that if enough lights are added, will also keep photosynthetic marine life alive too.

-However based on the scientific facts and cost of ownership, AND leaving AquaRay out of the comparison, there are clearly better LEDs than EcoTech too, as based on both observation and the science provided here, the EcoTech is clearly one of the most over rated LED fixtures available today!
+However based on the scientific facts and cost of ownership, AND leaving AquaRay out of the comparison, there are clearly better LEDs than EcoTech too (such as the Kessil), as based on both observation and the science provided here.

-Simply put while an excellent LED, it is simply NOT the best as per the known science as I have been taught to interpret science.
+Simply put while certainly an excellent reef capable LED, it is simply NOT the best as per the known science as I have been taught to interpret science.